38- Magnificent Tourist Activities you can do in Uganda on Safari:

 Regarding things to do and see in Uganda, you cannot leave out the scenic, photogenic Crater Lakes in Western Uganda in Queen Elizabeth Park and near Kibale Forest and Fort Portal.

 The Crater Lake trail through western Uganda is not to be missed.
-Near Kibale Forest, you can take the Top of the World Hike and pass by three crater lakes.
+You can take the Top of the World Hike near Kibale Forest and pass by three crater lakes.

 You can also take the Explosion Crater Drive.
 There you will see 12 craters, some covered with water, others with savannah grass or riparian forest.